Akord-com/vault-template/README.md

-# Vault Template
+# Vault Template SDK

+The Akord Protocol provides developers with composable and extensible on storage vaults.
+The protocols is combined from cryptographic primatives to construct a vault that can be public/private, maintains revision history for files, key rotation for members you join/leave, and much more.

+While the Akord Protocol is a web3 project, it can be used with web3 DApps, web2 SaaS platforms, Enterprise back offices, and more.

-The Vault Template SDK will help you setup and deploy vaults to the permaweb.
+The Vault Template SDK is a quick start to working with the Akord Protocol and Vaults.

 ## Before starting